compsecmonkey/Reading-List/README.md

 ## Memoirs / Biographys

+* Spare :heavy_minus_sign: Prince Harry The Duke of Sussex
 * Paddle Your Own Canoe: One Man's Fundamentals for Delicious Living ➖ Nick Offerman
 * Elon Musk: A Mission to Save the World ➖ Anna Crowley Redding
 * Ranger Confidential ➖ Andrea Lankford